cscape/wayline-miami/README.md

 If the GTFS zip is missing data (like the Coral Gables Trolley, Grand Avenue route) then it's assumed that it doesn't exist and therefore shouldn't be linked, interpolated, or backfilled with guessed data.

 ## Table of Progress

+For Trip Updates, we're using TheTransitClock to generate the realtime data from the Vehicle Positions.
+This is yet to be automated and is still in development.
+More documentation will follow.

 ### Vehicle Positions